RaphHaddad/blog/content/post/recieving-feedback-using-lada-technique.md

 not accustomed to receiving feedback, I would suggest to refrain from executing the decide step during the receiving of feedback.

-When deciding after introspection and refection, it is important to examine one's feelings in such a way that helps the receiver make a decision on which feedback items to address.
+When deciding after introspection and reflection, it is important to examine one's feelings in such a way that helps the receiver make a decision on which feedback items to address.